 Note: The TPP should clearly explain what information it is going to use, how it will be used and how long it will be kept for.

 - What is the Account Access site?

 You will be transferred to the Bank of Ireland Account Access site by an authorised TPP where you wish to use their Open Banking services.
 On the Account Access site you can allow third party access to your account information and make transfers directly from your account to third parties; services offered by Open Banking.

 - What do I use to login to the Account Access site?

 To login to the Bank of Ireland Account Access site, you need your 365 online or Business On Line User ID and the one-time security password generated by your KeyCode App.
 To generate a one-time security password;

 - Open your KeyCode App and enter the PIN you created during the KeyCode registration process on Business On Line or 365 online

 Note: For customers using 365 for their everyday banking – KeyCode is only required if you wish to avail of Open Banking Services.
 For your day to day banking you can continue to use your existing security details to login to 365 online.
 For customers using Business On Line – KeyCode is required to access all services including day to day banking and Open Banking Services.

 - What is consent and why does a TPP need it?

 In order to use a TPP's services you must authorise them to access your data or make payments from your current account – this is known as giving consent.
-To do this, the TPP will direct you to a Bank of Ireland secure website (called the Account Access site) where you verify yourself and provide your authority to the bank.
+After providing your consent, the TPP will direct you to a Bank of Ireland secure website (called the Account Access site) where you verify yourself.

 - How long does consent last for?